 - The rest of the liver is unhealthy (because of cirrhosis or other reasons)

 These patients may be treated with a liver transplant if it is possible.
 Although this is a very difficult operation, it has helped many people.
 Transplant may cure the cancer and any underlying liver disease.

-If you are not eligible for a transplant, your doctor may recommend ablation of the tumor(s) using one of the methods discussed earlier.
-Other options may include embolization (with or without chemotherapy or radiation), targeted therapy with sorafenib, chemotherapy (either systemic or by hepatic artery infusion), and/or radiation therapy.
+If you are not eligible for a transplant, your doctor may recommend ablation, embolization, or both for the liver tumor(s).
+Other options may include targeted therapy with sorafenib, chemotherapy (either systemic or by hepatic artery infusion), and/or radiation therapy.
 In some cases, treatment may shrink the tumor(s) enough so that surgery (partial hepatectomy or transplant) may become possible.